Fort Ticonderoga: Geography and early history

 American Indians had occupied the area for centuries before French explorer Samuel de Champlain first arrived there in 1609.
-Champlain recounted that the Algonquins with whom he was traveling battled a group of Iroquois nearby.
-In 1642, French missionary Isaac Jogues was the first white man to traverse the portage at Ticonderoga while escaping a battle between the Iroquois and members of the Huron tribe.
+Champlain recounted that the Algonquins with whom he was traveling battled a group of Haudenosaunee nearby.
+In 1642, French missionary Isaac Jogues was the first white man to traverse the portage at Ticonderoga while escaping a battle between the Haudenosaunee and members of the Wendat (Huron) tribe.

 The French had colonized the Saint Lawrence River valley to the north, and the English had taken over the Dutch settlements that became the Province of New York to the south.
 The French and English began contesting the area as early as 1691, when Pieter Schuyler built a small wooden fort at the Ticonderoga point on the western shore of the lake.
 These colonial conflicts reached their height in the French and Indian War, which began in 1754 and is sometimes considered to be the North American front of the Seven Years' War.